Grant Coordinator (Grant Coordinator I)

 - Attend conferences, training and other professional development opportunities to increase job knowledge and technical expertise.

 - Perform all other related duties as assigned.

 Graduation from an accredited four-year college or university with a degree in government, criminal justice programs, business, or a related discipline.
-One or more years prior experience with grant or program management is preferred.
+One (1) or more years of progressively responsible grant and/or program management experience preferred.
 Experience and education may be substituted for one another.

 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS:

 - Thorough knowledge of local, state, and federal laws and regulations relevant to program areas.

 - Working knowledge of automated information tracking systems.

 - Knowledge of the state’s Uniform Grant Management Standards, federal grant regulations, and contract administration.